AlexandraMocanu/LetsMeet/README.md

 2. Using Gradle, either
    2.1 Deploy application to emulator and deploy on the backend on the same machine 2.2 Set `USES_EMULATOR` (RequestGateway:68) flag to false and the ip address (RequestGateway:74) of the machine with the backend
+3. If you want to enable geolocation features, you need to add you own Google API key at AndroidManifest.xml:57

 Request Gateway filepath = src\main\java\com\alexandra\sma_final\server